Leslie Van Houten: Post-trial events

 After the first trial, Van Houten and her female co-conspirators Susan Atkins and Patricia Krenwinkel were housed in a special housing unit built at the California Institution for Women.
 They were initially kept separate from the prison population, because they were viewed as a threat to the other inmates.

 In the early 1970s, Van Houten, Atkins and Krenwinkel worked with a social worker, Karlene Faith, who sought to help them re-establish their identities separate from the Manson Family.
-Faith later wrote a book about her work with the women, The Long Prison Journey of Leslie Van Houten.
+Faith wrote a book about her work with the women, The Long Prison Journey of Leslie Van Houten.
 In the book, Faith tells how two of the women believed that they would "grow wings and become fairies" after the expected race war had occurred.
 The women told Faith that they obtained that belief from Manson.
 Faith viewed all three of the Manson women as victims, and lobbied for their early release from prison.
-Faith's work with the Manson women was later portrayed in the feature film, Charlie Says.
+Faith's work with the Manson women was portrayed in the feature film Charlie Says.

-Van Houten was also befriended by film director John Waters.
-He also campaigned for her early release from prison.
+Van Houten was befriended by film director John Waters.
+He campaigned for her early release from prison.

 In 1975, the Manson women were moved to the general population at the California Institution for Women.